Yuri Name Meaning: Discover the Origins and Significance Behind this Popular Name

 • 百合 (meaning “lily”)

-See also Dale Name Meaning: Discover the Origins and Significance of the Name Dale
+See also Alison Name Meaning: Discover the Origin and Significance of the Name

 Other Variations: